 By Katie Moosbrugger

-Voted best field trip by many local schools and churches, this trip will encourage you to spread your wings of imagination!
-All-A-Flutter Butterfly Farm is located in High Point, NC.
+Once voted best field trip by many local schools and churches, this trip will encourage you to spread your wings of imagination!
+All-A-Flutter Butterfly Farm is located in High Point.
 I went with my daughter and our playgroup years ago, and to this day she still talks about her experience.

 After your tour, you won’t want to leave the scenic countryside that surrounds this farm, so pack a lunch!
 Picnic tables are available along with plenty of room to spread out a blanket for an old-fashioned picnic.
 A misting tent is also available for the warmer summer months.